CS3281-vu/git/README.md

 Samuel Lijin and Harrison Stall: an experiment in parallelizing git rename detection.

+Note: our project files can be found under the `docs` directory and inside `slides.pdf`.

 ## Overview

 If a file is renamed between commits in git, that information is not recorded in the git database; when generating changelogs, git decides what changes between commits constitute renames in realtime.